 You will get that call on your way home from work for a McDonald’s milkshake or get woken up in the middle of the night to run to Walmart for some fruit salad and Marshmallow Fluff.

 Perhaps the more difficult symptom to deal with is food aversions.
 I can’t recall having any myself (which probably explains why I gained 40lbs.), but many women do – especially in the first trimester.
 Husbands, be patient here because chances are any cooking of meat/fish/onions/cruciferous veggies/fry oil/eggs will send your wife sprinting towards the bathroom.
 It can make going out hard and husband being mean during pregnancy will not help.
 A close friend developed an aversion to Buffalo Wild Wings, so it was no more hockey games there for a while.

 Pregnancy creates a supernatural sense of smell.
-The odor of a diesel engine half a mile ahead of you in the car can make her stomach turn.
+The odour of a diesel engine half a mile ahead of you in the car can make her stomach turn.
 The worst thing is, we don’t know we have an aversion to something until we come in contact with it.

 Be patient and understanding